mlangmuir/slingair-ticket-booker/README.md

 ### Backend
 Enter the following in the terminal to run proxy on port 8000: `cd backend`, `yarn dev:backend`

+### Batch import to MongoDB
+The seat and flight data needs to be imported to the database.
+In the server folder, run `node << drag batchImport.js file in here >>

 ![Getting Started](./assets/slingair-screenshot.png)